firebase/firebaseui-web/GETTING_STARTED.md

 # Easily add sign-in to your web app with FirebaseUI for Web

-FirebaseUI for Web is a set of libraries built on the [Firebase Authentication](https://firebase.google.com/docs/auth) JavaScript SDK.
-It helps you ship authentication flows quickly with a modern modular architecture.
+FirebaseUI for Web is a set of libraries built on the [Firebase Authentication](https://firebase.google.com/docs/auth) JavaScript SDK that help you ship authentication flows quickly.

-FirebaseUI for Web now provides these benefits:
+FirebaseUI for Web provides these benefits:

 - Modern modular SDK support with `initializeApp(...)` and the current Firebase JS SDK.
 - Composable screens, forms, and buttons instead of a single monolithic widget.